MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/dbengine-compactdatabase-method-dao.md

 # DBEngine.CompactDatabase Method (DAO)

-_**Applies to:** Access 2013 | Access 2016_
+**Applies to**: Access 2013 | Access 2016

 Copies and compacts a closed database, and gives you the option of changing its version, collating order, and encryption.
 (Microsoft Access workspaces only).

 > [!NOTE]
-> <P>When using encrypted linked tables for action, update, and SQL queries [such as a SQL UPDATE statement (CurrentDb.Execute "UPDATE...")], you must supply the encryption key.
+> When using encrypted linked tables for action, update, and SQL queries [such as a SQL UPDATE statement (CurrentDb.Execute "UPDATE...")], you must supply the encryption key.
 Also, linked tables have a 19-character limit for the encryption key.
-See the <EM>Encrypted linked tables</EM> section at the end of this topic.</P>
+See the **Encrypted linked tables** section at the end of this topic.

 ## Syntax